anyone2/IndigoPlugin-Voice-Monkey/README.md

 After successfully configuring alexa_remote_control, which you can test by issuing any of the available commands, there are only a few additional steps.

-- Place the alexa_remote_control.sh file you downloaded and modified as part of the instructions here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, and the alexa_remote_control.py file included in this reposisitory in the Python3-Includes folder.
+- Place the alexa_remote_control.sh file you downloaded and modified as part of the instructions found here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, and the alexa_remote_control.py file included in this reposisitory in the Python3-Includes folder.

 The full is path '/Library/Application Support/Perceptive Automation/Python3-includes'